Texas Heart and Vein Multispecialty Group

 CARDIOVASCULAR DOCTORS & PODIATRY LOCATED IN GREATER HEIGHTS, DOWNTOWN, HOUSTON, PEARLAND, AND KINGWOOD, TX

 If you’re experiencing heart-related health problems, like palpitations, chest pain, or shortness of breath, cardiac catheterization can identify the underlying cause.
 At Texas Heart and Vein Multispecialty Group, the team of expert physicians performs both left (LHC) and right-sided (RLHC) cardiac catheterization on an outpatient basis.
-To make an appointment at the practice in the Greater Heights or Downtown neighborhoods of Houston, Texas, Pearland, Texas, and the location in Kingwood, Texas, call the nearest office today or schedule online.
+To make an appointment at the practice in the Greater Heights or Downtown neighborhoods of Houston, Texas, and Pearland, Texas, call the nearest office today or schedule online.

 Cardiac catheterization is an outpatient procedure that assesses the health and function of your heart.

 During catheterization, your Texas Heart and Vein Multispecialty Group provider runs a thin, narrow tube, called a catheter, through a blood vessel in your arm or leg.
 Your provider then guides the catheter to your heart and releases a contrast dye.